Home

 The most highly desirable colors are deep greens, and the lighter green-yellow varieties are valued less than the darker green varieties.
 A custom cut and excellent degree of clarity will also increase the value of the stone, as will the carat size.

-Meaning of Hiddenite:
+Meaning of Hiddenite

-Alternative to Hiddenite:
+Alternative to Hiddenite

 It can be challenging to find a quality cut hiddenite gem which has already been set in a ring.
 If you love the color and durability of hiddenite, but you are having difficulties finding a ring or a cut gem that can be crafted into a ring, consider green amethyst as an alternative.
 Green amethyst has a similar color as hiddenite, is slightly more durable and has a lower price particularly in larger carat sizes.

-Shopping Tips for Hiddenite Rings:
+Shopping Tips for Hiddenite Rings and Stones

 There is still some controversy surrounding exactly what classifies a gemstone as a hiddenite, and some gemstone sellers have begun labeling any type of transparent green gemstone as hiddenite.